The Trezor Model T is a hardware wallet that is designed to keep your digital currencies “safe,” offline, and in your control.

 - Dogecoin (DOGE)

-The huge selection of coins supported by Trezor makes it one of the most versatile wallets on the market.
+The vast selection of coins supported by Trezor makes it one of the most versatile wallets on the market.

 How To Use The Trezor Wallet

-When you first receive your Trezor, make sure the hologram seal over the USB-C port has not been tampered with.
+When you first receive your Trezor, ensure the hologram seal over the USB-C port has not been tampered with.

 The package should contain a manual, magnetic dock, two recovery seed cards, stickers, USB-C cable and your Trezor Model T.